RQledotai/rqle-ai-langchain-util/rqle_ai_langchain_util/examples/techtype_rocket/README.md

 ## Description <a name="description"></a>
 Struggling to break into the tech blogging world?
 TechType Rocket is your one-stop platform designed to equip aspiring writers with the skills and guidance to confidently create engaging tech blogs for diverse audiences.

+With TechType Rocket, you'll be ready to:
+* Publish **high-quality tech blogs** that resonate with your target audience.
+* Establish yourself as a **credible voice** in the tech community.
+* Build a loyal following eager to consume your **insightful content**.

 ## Run TechType Rocket User Interface <a name="techtype-rocket-ui"></a>
 To start the User Interface (UI) for TechType Rocket, the following command should be executed
 ```